top of page

 What are Traumatic Events?

 It is normal to experience reactions to the traumatic event such as sadness, anxiety, rumination of the traumatic event and trouble with sleep and concentration.
 Most people will recover with time, but some people may continue to experience significant symptoms, and might be diagnosed with Post-Traumatic Stress Disorder (PTSD).
 In such instances, trauma therapy comes in useful.
-Trauma therapy recognises that experiencing traumatic events can have long-lasting effects on a person's mental, emotional, and physical well-being.
-It focuses on creating a safe environment for individuals to process their traumatic experiences, understand their reactions, and develop coping strategies to manage symptoms related to trauma.
+Trauma therapy in Singapore recognizes that experiencing traumatic events can have long-lasting effects on a person's mental, emotional, and physical well-being.
+It focuses on creating a safe environment for individuals to process their traumatic experiences, understand their reactions, and develop coping mechanisms to manage symptoms related to trauma.

 What is Post-Traumatic Stress Disorder (PTSD)?

-Symptoms of PTSD include:
+PTSD symptoms include:

 1. Intrusive Thoughts or Memories: Distressing memories, flashbacks, or nightmares related to the traumatic event.